What house expenses are tax deductible?

 Finally, there are limits on the types of expenses that are eligible for the mortgage interest deduction.
 Generally, only interest paid on the mortgage is deductible, not other related expenses like property taxes or insurance.
 However, these expenses may be deductible separately.

-In summary, to be eligible for the mortgage interest deduction, you must be a homeowner who has taken out a mortgage loan, itemize your deductions, meet certain criteria for the amount of mortgage interest you can deduct, and ensure that the mortgage is used to purchase or improve your primary residence or a second home.
+Overall, to be eligible for the mortgage interest deduction, you must be a homeowner who has taken out a mortgage loan, itemize your deductions, meet certain criteria for the amount of mortgage interest you can deduct, and ensure that the mortgage is used to purchase or improve your primary residence or a second home.
 By understanding the eligibility requirements for the mortgage interest deduction, you can take advantage of this valuable tax benefit and potentially save money on your taxes.

 How To Claim The Deduction For Mortgage Interest